-The colorectal surgery service treats a wide variety of diseases of the colon, rectum, and anus, ranging colon/rectal cancer, inflammatory bowel disease (Crohn's/Ulcerative colitis), diverticulitis, and anorectal disease.
+Overview: The colorectal surgery service treats a wide variety of diseases of the colon, rectum, and anus, ranging colon and rectal cancer, inflammatory bowel disease (Crohn's/Ulcerative colitis), diverticulitis, bowel obstructions, and anorectal disease.
 They also treat a spectrum of general surgery diseases that are seen while on call.
-This is one of the busiest services in the department, and you will all have a chance to participate in patient care, evaluate new patients, and scrub in on multiple operations.
+Given the variety of diseases, the colorectal surgeons work at many sites across the hospital (ex.
+Shapiro for outpatient clinic; Moakley for endoscopy; Moakley operating rooms for outpatient surgery; Menino operating rooms for abdominal pathology either robotically, laparoscopically, or open cases).
+You will have a chance to participate in both outpatient and inpatient care for benign and malignant disease as well as urgent and elective problems.
+You will have the opportunity to get involved in both outpatient anorectal days and larger abdominal operations, as well as endoscopy day and clinic.
+You will also help to take care of colorectal surgery consults from the emergency room and other inpatient units.
 During your four weeks on service, you will be working with the entire colorectal faculty.